The RWS Foundation

 Overview

-The RWS Foundation (charity number 1127138) was established in December 2008, originally as the SDL Foundation, and rebranded in 2023 following RWS's acquisition of SDL plc.
-The Foundation's mission is to unlock global understanding by breaking down language barriers and supporting sustainable development projects worldwide.
-With an income of £288 and expenditure of £108,308 in the financial year ending September 2024, the Foundation operates as the charitable arm of RWS plc, a global leader in translation and content solutions.
+The RWS Foundation (charity number 1127138) launched with a renewed purpose in February 2023 to unlock global understanding by breaking down language barriers and supporting sustainable development projects worldwide.
+The Foundation operates as the charitable arm of RWS plc, a global leader in translation and content solutions.
 The Foundation actively involves RWS employees across multiple countries in charitable initiatives, focusing on structural and sustainable projects that enable disadvantaged communities to improve their lives through education, better living conditions, and income generation.
-In 2023, the Foundation launched with a renewed purpose and expanded focus areas, receiving recognition when Chairman Andrew Brode was awarded the Medal of Honour from the University of Manchester for outstanding contributions to education through philanthropic activities.
+The Foundation's trustees represent a broad spectrum of RWS's global business and act in the Foundation's best interests, making balanced and adequately informed decisions while managing resources responsibly.
+Chairman Andrew Brode was awarded the Medal of Honour from the University of Manchester for outstanding contributions to education through philanthropic activities.

 Funding Priorities